 Cyclops is built on the same basic body as Namor and Nick Fury, which presents a few problems, mainly his size.
 Scott has always been tall and thin, while this figure is neither.
-Though ostensibly sculpted in a 6" scale, the Marvel legends figures have been slowly getting bigger with every wave, a problem that ToyBiz has always had.
-Cyclops is 6 3/8" tall, he's not any bigger than his teammates, though he should be.
+Though ostensibly sculpted in a 6" scale, the Marvel Legends figures have been slowly getting bigger with every series, a problem that ToyBiz has always had.
+At 6⅜" tall, Cyclops isn't any bigger than his teammates, though he should be.

 For the very first time, ToyBiz has given us a Cyclops without any silly action features to light his eyes - no batteries, no bulb, no light piping, just a normal head sculpted to look like Cyclops.
 Seeing it now, it occurs to me that it would have been very easy for ToyBiz to simulate his powers without the usual methods: since his eye is basically a slot, give us a power blast, similar to War Machine's fire effects, that plugs into the mask.